 There are various ways to cover the cost of an MBA.
 It is also possible to combine different funding methods.
 Self-funding and part-time work are among the most popular funding options.
 Postgraduate loans are another possibility.
 Scholarships and bursaries are also available for some programmes, but bear in mind that competition for them is stiff.

-Employer MBA sponsorships are also common.
-However, convincing your boss to finance your MBA requires serious preparation and well-reasoned arguments backing your request.
+Employer MBA sponsorships also exist but are becoming less prevalent.
+Convincing your boss to finance your MBA requires serious preparation and well-reasoned arguments backing your request.

 To grant you the much-coveted financial support, your employer will want to see a compelling case that the degree will benefit you, but above all, the company.
 To begin with, check if your firm has a standard tuition assistance or sponsorship programme.